-Alicante (El Altet) Airport is the gateway to the popular Costa Blanca holiday region of south eastern Spain.
-Each year nearly 10 million passengers pass through the airport terminal building en route to resorts including Benidorm, Calpe, Denia and Torrevieja.
+Alicante (L'Altet) Airport (ALC) is the gateway to the popular Costa Blanca holiday region of south eastern Spain.
+Each year nearly 10 million passengers pass through the airport terminal building en-route to resorts including Benidorm, Calpe, Denia and Torrevieja.

-The airport is located approximately 15 minutes drive to the south of the city of Alicante, and around 5 minutes drive from the small coastal town of El Altet.
+The airport is located approximately 15 minutes’ drive to the south of the city of Alicante, and around 5 minutes’ drive from the small coastal town of L'Altet.

 Alicante Airport has a single terminal building.
 See a floor plan for Alicante Airport.

-The arrivals (Llegadas in Spanish) hall at Alicante Airport is on Level 0.
-After collecting your baggage you will find yourself in the large arrivals hall which is where the car rental desks are located.
+The Arrivals (Llegadas in Spanish) hall at Alicante Airport is on Level 0.
+After collecting your baggage, you will find yourself in the large arrivals hall which is where the car rental desks are located.
 The arrivals hall also has a police station, first aid centre, bureau de change, tourist information desk, disability assistance office (sin barreras).
 There is also a food outlet (ARS) who sell bocadillos (sandwiches) and hot and cold drinks and coffee/salad bar (Rodilla)

-The departures (Salidas in Spanish) hall is located on Level 2.
+The Departures (Salidas in Spanish) hall is located on Level 2.
 When departing from Alicante Airport, there is a passenger drop-off area located outside the Departures terminal outside the entrance of the terminal.

 The departures hall has a Burger King, Caffriccio's coffee bar and a Relay magazine shop.
-There is also a Costa Coffee located outside the departures hall.
+There is also a Costa Coffee located outside the Departures hall.

-Also in the departures hall is the AENA airport information desk where you will be able to get help with any question about facilities at Alicante Airport.
+Also in the Departures hall is the AENA airport information desk where you will be able to get help with any question about facilities at Alicante Airport.

-Once you have checked in, Alicante airport has a large number of designer outlets in the duty free area including El Corte Ingles.
+Once you have checked in, Alicante airport has a large number of designer outlets in the duty-free area including El Corte Ingles.

-The duty free area also has a selection of convenient, albeit rather expensive food bars including a Burger King, Subway and a Carlsberg bar which has the most comfortable seats in duty free.
-There is also an excellent tapas bar called Canas y Tapas which serves excellent value tapas, where 1 person can eat well for around 10 Euros.
+The duty-free area also has a selection of convenient, albeit rather expensive food bars including a Burger King, Subway and a Carlsberg bar which has the most comfortable seats in duty free.
+There is also an excellent tapas bar called Canas y Tapas which serves excellent value tapas, where 1 person can eat well for around €10.

 Taxis are available outside arrivals on Level O, and after passing through the exit you will see the taxi rank.
 There are usually plenty of taxis, so waiting should not be an issue.
-You should expect to pay somewhere around 20 Euro to Alicante Train Station, somewhere between €70 and €85 to Benidorm, and anywhere from €55 to €70 to Torrevieja.
+You should expect to pay somewhere around €20 to Alicante Train Station, somewhere between €70 and €85 to Benidorm, and anywhere from €55 to €70 to Torrevieja.